learntilldead/GettingAndCleaningData/README.md

 GettingAndCleaningData
 ======================

-This repository contains a R script that performs a basic statistical analysis on the data set from the collected from the accelerometers from the Samsung Galaxy S smartphone.
+This repository contains a R script that performs a basic statistical analysis on the data set collected from the accelerometers from the Samsung Galaxy S smartphone.

 The data set is in the "UCI HAR Dataset".